Skip to main content

 • “I think it's really suitable and funny for kids, since the game is very linear and doesn't have a story; it shows some nice background art of the various parts of a big house and lots of small and big objects among which you have to find the five you're told to identify.”

-• “For just €0.99, and with discounts or coupons, it's easily affordable with some cents.
-If you've got kids or if you enjoy relaxing hidden object games (I definitely love them and have been playing them since the arcade days in the late '90s, where you had to point out differences between two screens or find hidden objects - I don't remember a single title from those years, haha), to me, it's not a heresy.
-I mean, for just a few cents, it's funny and definitely entertaining for kids, well-made, without any obscenity or inappropriate content.”
+• “For just 0.99€ and on discount or with a coupon, it's easily affordable with some €/$ cents.
+If you've got kids or if you like relaxing hidden object games (I definitely love them and have been playing them since the arcade ones in the late '90s), it's funny and entertaining for kids, well-made, and without any obscenity.”

 • monetization